Back to Poslfit: Scrabble

 #incomplete ABCDEFGSpecifies the rack of the on-turn player.
 This may be deprecated in future.

-#note This is a note.Gives a note commenting on the preceding event line.
+#note This is a note.Gives a note commenting on the most recently preceding event line.
 May contain HTML entities.
 May be used to comment on time remaining, or a scoring error.

 #id identification-authority unique-identifierDeclares a unique identifier for the game.
 Neither field may contain white space.
-Identification authorities should register with John Chew and must not issue duplicate identifiers within their own domains.
+The identification authority should use the reverse domain naming convention (e.g. com.poslfit for an authority associated with the poslfit.com domain) and must not issue duplicate identifiers within their own domains.

 #htargetObsolete, was used to give the URL of turn web pages.
 Is now handled in a per-event configuration file.